slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 "Please not again.
 Please."

-"Can you please get me an iced latte then?"
+"Can you get me a latte then?
+French roast."

 "Sure."

-I couldn't and still can't count the number of times I walked up and down these streets.
+I couldn't and still can't count the number of times I walked up and down those streets.
 I could point to where I found five dollars in change, where various throw up was spewed.
 Constructions laid out, miserably distorted.
-An oven left to starve on the side of the road, not before they stuffed it with empty bottles surprisingly not stolen to be recycled yet.
+An oven left to starve on the side of the road, not before they stuffed it with empty bottles yet to be recycled.

 I remember that night distinctly because it was like any other night.
 The cold tried to creep into my jacket, into my pants.
 The down and out bars hid in the shadows of construction.
 Cool as they were, they served mac and cheese types of things but little else.
 There were no windows so I couldn't see the people potentially dying from such a fire hazard inside.
 The two sushi places on the way I passed were idly populated.
 A bit further along, the projects were trying to project on to me, non discreet and brooding.
 The people who lived there almost all had projects.
 Brutal two day jobs, brutal childcare for their oh so many children and brutal laziness.
 Distanced, there were convenient stores far too expensive to be convenient.
 The arrangement was all a maze of zoning left over from a previous era.